A Complete Guide to Conducting a Roommate Background Check

 Legal considerations

-Follow the law and respect your potential roommate's privacy before you start your background check.
-You'll need your potential roommate's written consent to gather much of this information.
+Before you start your background check, it's important to follow the law and respect your potential roommate's privacy.
+As mentioned previously, you'll need your potential roommate's written consent to gather much of this information.

 Professional services